INCLUSIVE PLAY

 INCLUSIVE PLAY AND EXERCISE

-Inclusive play is therefore, where possible and desired, intertwined in the designs of both play locations, care gardens and playground equipment.
-For example, we offer solutions for:
+Inclusive play is woven into the designs of both play locations, care gardens and playground equipment wherever possible and desired.
+We provide solutions for:

-- auditory limitations (stimulation of other senses such as smell & touch through fragrant planting and educational walls)
+- Auditory limitations (stimulation of other senses such as smell & touch through scented planting and educational walls)

-- physical limitations (e.g. accessible play equipment, fitness equipment for seniors/wheelchair users)
+- Physical disabilities (e.g. accessible play equipment, fitness equipment for senior citizens/wheelchair users)